Chinese Export Silver Valuations & Sales Advice

 Forms

 Chinese export silver comes in almost every form imaginable.
-The most common forms are mugs, tea services and card cases.
+But the most common forms are mugs, tea services and card cases.

 The most commercial items however are the larger more decorative items such as vases (very desirable), epergnes, bowls and cup and saucers (very rare).